irimina/css-challenge/README.md

 # css-challenge
-Use CSS to code the image here
+Use CSS to code the image named final-product